Skip to main content

 Cleveland's coach, Kenny Atkinson, labeled Garland as one of his favorite players and is confident that he will thrive under Lue's guidance.
 On the other hand, Garland expressed excitement about the chances of playing alongside Kawhi Leonard and showed willingness to take on any role instructed by the coach.
 "I'm here to win games," he concluded.

-This news is an automatic translation.
+This is an automatic translation.
 You can read the original news, Lo que buscan los Clippers con el fichaje de Darius Garland